orzubalsky/making-and-being/docs/index.md

 {% comment %} Table of contents is generated from chapters {% endcomment %}
 {% include table_of_contents.html %}

-Interview with Linda Goode Bryant for _Making and Being_.
-This website will launch on Monday, October 3rd with activities, assignments, readings, and videos.
-Until then, enjoy these links.

 [Book Launch October 25](https://www.eventbrite.com/e/making-and-being-a-guide-to-embodiment-collaboration-and-circulation-in-the-visual-arts-tickets-69755603889)

 [Read an Excerpt](http://bfamfaphd.com/wp-content/uploads/2017/01/makingandbeing-digitalPDF.pdf)